 A Chinese pedestrian walking on the street with an umbrella and arm-protection (to avoid getting tanned)

 One of the hottest summers in recent Chinese history

 Shanghai’s daily highest temperature was over 40 degrees for several weeks.
-Even in the north like Beijing, 39 degrees have become the usual temperature this summer.
+Even in the North like Beijing, 39 degrees have become the usual temperature this summer.

 Driving during the day has become a nightmare for EV owners with an all-glass roof.
 The temperature in the car rises in a very short time, basically, the entire car becomes an oven.
-Even though the AC is on all the time, peoples’ heads are still directly exposed to the strong sunshine.
+Even though the AC is working all the time, peoples’ heads are still directly exposed to the strong sunshine.
 Drivers and passengers in the car start to wear a cap or hold an umbrella to protect themselves.